oneapi-src/oneDPL/CONTRIBUTING.md

 To run oneDPL validation tests with the oneDPL build system you will need CMake and CTest installed.
 The following example shows how to build and run tests using the GPU on your local system using the Intel® oneAPI DPC++ Compiler.

-1. Configure the Makefiles by running the following command from the [test folder](https://github.com/oneapi-src/oneDPL/tree/main/test).
+1. Configure the build files by running the following command from the [test folder](https://github.com/oneapi-src/oneDPL/tree/main/test).
 ```
 cmake -DCMAKE_CXX_COMPILER=icpx -DCMAKE_CXX_STANDARD=17 -DONEDPL_BACKEND=dpcpp -DONEDPL_DEVICE_TYPE=gpu -DCMAKE_BUILD_TYPE=release ..
 ```